 There is good reason for voluntary action: as New Mexico’s Senator Heinrich points out, methane emission capture is the capture of a resource that could cost billions in lost profits annually on a global scale.
 Yet capturing it also costs money, and many would rather save this money.
 Interestingly enough, it’s not even private companies that are the worst offenders.
 It’s national, state-owned, oil and gas companies.

-The EDF recently reported that national oil companies, which account for over half of the world’s oil and gas output, also account for as much as 75 percent of methane pollution.
+The EDF recently reported that the home countries of national oil companies, which account for over half of the world’s oil and gas output account for as much as 75 percent of methane pollution globally.
 This should put even greater pressure on NOCs to address the methane problem and, according to the EDF, it is already putting this pressure on them.

 “In a highly competitive energy sector, a fuel’s climate performance is becoming an increasingly important metric for decision-makers, as much as access, flexibility and cost,” the organization said in a recent report, adding that the supermajors will become pickier when they choose NOC partners for their new ventures, preferring ones that actively tackle methane emissions.